hiddenSymmetries/simsopt/paper.md

 there are limited codes available to use.
 The two most commonly used codes are STELLOPT [@STELLOPT_Hirshman; @STELLOPT_Spong; @STELLOPT_repo] and ROSE [@ROSE].
 While ROSE is closed-sourced, STELLOPT is written in Fortran and couples all the codes explicitly.
-It requires modification of several core STELLOPT source files to write an interface for a new module.
+It requires modification of multiple core STELLOPT source files to write an interface for a new module.
 The goal of SIMSOPT is to flatten the learning curve, improve the flexibility of prototyping new problems, and enhance the extendibility and maintainability.
 To achieve these goals, SIMSOPT is written in object-oriented Python and incorporates software engineering best practices like continuous integration.